ilpork/Vahti/README.md

 ![Locations](doc/images/locations.png)
 ![Locations](doc/images/history.png)
 ![Locations](doc/images/details.png)
-- Implemented with Xamarin Forms (focus has been on Android because iOS app compiled with Apple Developer license works only a week at time)
+- Implemented with Xamarin Forms
+- Focus has been on Android (iOS app compiled without Apple Developer license works only a week at time)
 - Show latest measurement data and history graphs
 - Choose which measurements to show in UI
 - Get push notifications (alerts) from server